Someecards Logo

 I told her that I spoke with Emma and she doesn’t want to do those lessons.
 Jinger got really angry and told me to never go behind her back, that it was a surprise for Emma and I ruined it.

-She called me an asshole and threatened to not allow Emma to visit me any further and it’s crazy that Emma has got her own room at my house.
+She called me an a%$#ole and threatened to not allow Emma to visit me any further and it’s crazy that Emma has got her own room at my house.
 She called me names and I kicked her out of my house.

 Later that day, my son called and was really angry with me and that I should just pay for the lessons.
 I tried explaining him what’s happened but he wouldn’t listen.
 Emma called me later crying, saying that her mother forbade her from coming over the weekend to stay with me.